This section of Ch. 5 will cover the following topics:

 Dogs are people’s best friends, but people are a cat’s best friend.

 Understanding how a comma splice works has the added benefit of explaining what a run-on sentence is.
 A run-on sentence is two or more independent clauses connected improperly.
 For example:

 I love to eat ice cream I would eat it every day if I could.

 That can be fixed by adding a comma and the conjunction “and” after “ice cream,” or by putting a period after “ice cream” and making two sentences.

 Turn the sentence pairs below into a single sentence by adding a separating comma and a “fanboys” conjunction.

 - We could go to Paris for vacation.
 We could go to the beach instead.

 - I want a college education.
 I want to start a career.

 - The weather is getting colder.
 We decided to stay home.

 Rule 2: Use commas to separate items in a series, date, or address.
 This comma allows the reader to pause after each item and identify which words are included in a group.

 - We need to get flour, tomatoes, and cheese at the store.
 (Separate items in a list with commas.
-Writers sometimes leave out the comma before “and” when the meaning is clear.
-That kind of comma is called an “Oxford comma,” by the way.)
+Note: Writers sometimes leave out the comma before the conjunction if the meaning is clear.
+That is called an “Oxford comma” because it is the standard for writers at Oxford University.)

-- Mr. Schaeffer could see a wild, overgrown jungle in his neighbor’s yard.
+- Mr. Schaeffer could see a wild, dangerous, overgrown jungle in his neighbor’s yard.
 (Use commas between a series of adjectives that modify a noun.)